marhop/pandoc-unicode-math/README.md

 ## Usage

  1. Get binaries [here][releases] and put them in your [PATH].
-Be careful to choose a release that matches your Pandoc version.
+Be careful to choose a release that matches your Pandoc version (otherwise you'll get an error like `Incompatible API versions: encoded with [1,20] but attempted to decode with [1,21].`).
 If necessary, you can build from source (see below).
  2. Write a Markdown document containing Unicode characters like the provided [example file](example.md).
  3. Invoke Pandoc to convert the Markdown document to PDF and apply the filter